MarcJavin/ODYNN/docs/Tutorial.rst

     optimizer.optimize(dir=dir, train=train)

-Tutorial
+Tutorials
 -------------------

-Jupyter notebook tutorial are available.
+Jupyter notebook tutorials are available.
 After cloning the repository, go to the tutorial/ folder and run::

     jupyter notebook